MLRiida09/MLRiida09/README.md

 ## 🌟 Unique Value Proposition

-My background combines the precision and reliability requirements of industrial automation with the innovation and scalability of modern web development.
-This unique perspective allows me to:

 - Develop web-based SCADA and HMI applications
 - Create IoT solutions for industrial monitoring
 - Build robust, real-time data processing systems